 Le Serre Nuove dell’Ornellaia 2016 – Bolgheri DOC Rosso

-The bouquet of this Super Tuscan was big, deep and wonderful and packed with intense red fruit aromas.
-Really rich on the palette too with a strong and long-lasting after taste.
-A wine I reckon will need a few years…like 10?...to evolve fully but sure could be enjoable today as well with the right food and wine pairing.
+The bouquet of this Super Tuscan was big, deep, and wonderful and packed with intense red fruit aromas.
+Rich on the palate too with a strong and long-lasting aftertaste.
+A wine I reckon will need a few years…like 10?...to evolve fully but sure could be enjoyed today as well with the right food and wine pairing.

-As a Chef, I get all these imaginary series of prepared ingredients I wished I had infront of me to combine with wine I drink.
-I always intend to get pictures of Food as a first impression instead of what the wine actually sense or taste like.
-So this was an instant favourite of mine, with lot of Food imagine to go with it.
+As a Chef, I get all these imaginary series of prepared ingredients I wished I had in front of me to combine with the wine I drink.
+I always intend to get pictures of Food as a first impression instead of what the wine sense or tastes like.
+So this was an instant favorite of mine, with a lot of Food imagine to go with it.

-Even if Ornellaia call it their ”second wine” – this potential long-ageing Super Tuscan still is made with the passion and attention to detail as any Ornellaia Wine.
+Even if Ornellaia calls it their ”second wine” – this potential long-aging Super Tuscan still is made with the passion and attention to detail as any Ornellaia Wine.

 44% Merlot, 26% Cabernet Sauvignon, 18% Petit Verdot, 12% Cabernet Franc